NCKU-CCS/TOC-Seat-Arranger/README.md

 ```

 - input\_file
-    - It should be a text file with list of student names
+    - It should be a json file with list of student names
+    - e.g. `["stu1", "stu2"]`

 - OUTPUT\_FILE
     - Filename of output xlsx file